pkutaj/familyChronicle-project/readme.md

 This repo contains a PowerShell script for the creation of a templated markdown-based journal entry for yesterday which imports and compresses images from a given folder.

-I use it as a morning ritual, for the creation of a family chronicle.
+I use it as a morning ritual writing a privately distributed family chronicle which is turning out to be a [keystone habbit](https://jamesclear.com/keystone-habits).

 ### 1. demo
 #### 1.1.
 Item Creation